Years 3-5 - ʿĀlimiyyah

 • Course Title: HDTH–401: Mishkāt al-Maṣābīḥ II

-Text: Mishkāt al-MaṣābihCourse Description: Students will continue their study of the hadith collection Mishkāt al-Maṣābīḥ, covering another ~1000 hadith.
-In class, we will isolate the text of each narration and focus on the words of the Prophet (peace be upon him).
-We will be contextualizing the narrations, analyzing the language, creating fluency in reading hadith, developing the ability to derive spirituality from the hadith, and appreciating the true vastness of ḥadīth and how applicable it is in our daily lives.
+Course Description: Students will continue their study of the hadith collection Mishkāt al-Maṣābīḥ, covering ~3,000 hadith starting from kitāb al-nikāḥ.
+We will isolate the text of each narration and focus on the words of the Prophet ﷺ.
+We will be contextualizing the narrations, analyzing the language, gaining fluency in reading hadith, developing the ability to derive spirituality from the hadith, and appreciating the true vastness of ḥadith and how applicable it is in our daily lives.
 Approximately 100 short hadith will be assigned for memorization.

-• Course Title: HDTH–421: Hadith Research and Selective Reading
+• Course Title: HDTH–421: Hadith Research

 Instructor: Mufti Muntasir Zaman

-Texts: Jāmiʿ al-Tirmidhī, Sunan al-Nasaʾī, Sunan Ibn Mājah, and Muwaṭṭaʾ Malik (riwāyat Muḥammad b. Ḥasan al-Shaybani and riwayat Yaḥyá b.
-Yaḥyá al-Laythī).
-Also Tuḥfat al-Ashrāf, Tahdhīb al-Kamāl fī Asmāʾ al-Rijāl, Al-Mughnī fī Ḍabṭ Asmāʾ al-Rijāl, Siyar ʾAʿlām al-Nubalā, Itḥāf al-Maharah, etc.
+Texts: Tuḥfat al-Ashrāf, Tahdhīb al-Kamāl fī Asmāʾ al-Rijāl, Al-Mughnī fī Ḍabṭ Asmāʾ al-Rijāl, Siyar ʾAʿlām al-Nubalā, Itḥāf al-Maharah, etc.

-Course Description: In this two-period class, students will covers intermediate topics in the Hadith sciences such as takhrīj al-ḥadīth (locating hadith), ʿilm al-rijāl (narrator profiles), and taṣḥīḥ wa-tadʿīf al-ḥadīth (grading hadith) for the first half of the year.
-In the second half of the year, students will be exposed to advanced topics such as western hadith criticism, research methodology, Ḥanafī approaches to hadith, matn criticism, contemporary ijāzāt and asānīd, the recension and the transmission of Hadith books, the Arabic manuscript and publication tradition, and many other topics related to Islam’s intellectual history.
-Throughout the year, students will also read through select chapters of Jāmiʿ al-Tirmidhī, Sunan al-Nasaʾī, Sunan Ibn Mājah, and Muwaṭṭaʾ Malik (riwāyat Muḥammad b. Ḥasan al-Shaybani and riwayat Yaḥyá b.
-Yaḥyá al-Laythī).
-Special emphasis will be placed on each hadith’s chain of narrators (sanad)
+Course Description: In this class, students will covers intermediate topics in the hadith sciences such as takhrīj al-ḥadīth (locating hadith), ʿilm al-rijāl (narrator profiles), and taṣḥīḥ wa-tadʿīf al-ḥadīth (grading hadith).
+Students will also be exposed to advanced topics such as western hadith criticism, research methodology, Ḥanafī approaches to hadith, matn criticism, contemporary ijāzāt and asānīd, the recension and the transmission of hadith books, the Arabic manuscript and publication tradition, and many other topics related to Islam’s intellectual history.

 • Course Title: HDTH–431: Legal Hadith I (Sunan Abī Dawūd)